-Because they’re small, light, relatively inexpensive, and come standard with a waterproof housing, GoPros can go in places many other cameras can’t.
-But to get the best footage, you still need to create a secure mount.
+Because they’re small, light, relatively inexpensive, and come standard with a waterproof housing, GoPro cameras can go in places many other cameras can’t.
+If you’re holding or wearing the camera, you can get great POV footage.
+But sometimes you want the camera to stay put.
+And for that, you’ll need to create a secure mount.

 If you’re looking to mount your GoPro to a flat surface like a car windscreen, surfboard, jet ski, or kayak, there are several different options for suction cup mounts depending on your needs.
 Here are some of the best.